dafny-lang/dafny/docs/HowToFAQ/FAQGhostSideEffects.md

 ## Answer

-Ghost code may not have any effect on non-ghost code, but ghost code can have effects on ghost code.
+Ghost code may not have any effect on non-ghost state, but ghost code can have effects on ghost state.
 So a ghost method may modify ghost fields, as long as the specifications list the appropriate fields in the appropriate modifies clauses.
 The example code below demonstrates this: